sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

     - cd <fire install_dir>
     - Edit conf/application.properties
-    - Update the last two lines to below: http.port=8085 https.port=8086
+    - Set the http port and the https port to below: http.port=8085 https.port=8086

 * Create H2 DB::

       Fire stores its metadata into the embedded H2 database.
-You can also connect it to an external MySQL database.
+You can also connect it to an external MySQL database

       cd <fire install_dir>
       ./create-h2-db.sh